jftuga/timeit/README.md

 ## Usage

 ```
-timeit v1.1.0

 Usage: timeit [cmd] [args...]
-You may need to surround arguments in double-quotes
+You may need to surround args within double-quotes
 ```

 ## Examples